 At an event in New Hampshire last month, he spent more than 40 minutes on the rope line, hoisting phones into the air to snap the best possible pic, even after one woman playfully joked, "You're too old to be doing selfies."

-Former Colorado governor and presidential contender John Hickenlooper was not stopped for many selfies as he explored a farmers market here Saturday, but he finds personal fulfillment in being asked for photos.
+Former Colorado governor John Hickenlooper, who has since dropped out of the presidential race, was not stopped for many selfies as he explored a farmers market here last June when he was campaigning, but he finds personal fulfillment in being asked for photos.

 "I didn't have a very good, positive self-image," he said of his difficult childhood and adolescence.
 "So if people want to take selfies with me, I think it's a compliment."